ngxs/store/docs/recipes/authentication.md

 }
 ```

-This guard will select the token from the store when the route is
+This guard will decide if a route can be activated by using our selector to
-activated.
-If the token is invalid it won't let the user goto that page.
+select the token from the store.
+If the token is invalid it won't let the user go to that page.
 Let's make sure we implement this in our route itself by defining the `AuthGuard`
 in the `canActivate` definition.